JumpingSquid/py_tutorial/README.md

 Beforing going into the tutorial, one should install the required packages.
 As described above, in this class we will practice pandas, numpy, matplotlib, and scikit-learn.
 And all the demo and practice will be performed on Jupyter Notebook, an interactive computing environment.
 There are many ways to install these packages, choose one from below methods.

 + Anaconda (Python 3.7)<br/>
 Anaconda is a comprehensive python platform specifically designed for data science.
 It includes Python and other packages.
 One can find almost all common packages in it.
-For the beginner, it is strongly recommended to install Anaconda at th first time. <br/>
+For the beginner, it is strongly recommended to install Anaconda at the first time. <br/>
 Download link: https://www.anaconda.com/distribution/ <br/>
 Installation reference: https://medium.com/python4u/anaconda%E4%BB%8B%E7%B4%B9%E5%8F%8A%E5%AE%89%E8%A3%9D%E6%95%99%E5%AD%B8-f7dae6454ab6 <br />